NeVeSpl/CodeRefactoringsForVisualStudio/README.md

 Visual Studio code refactoring that replaces an auto-property with full property implementation that consists invocation of OnPropertyChanged in a setter.
 It can convert many auto-properties at once.

-##### Changelog

-version 1.5
-- icon added to vsix

-version 1.4

-- performance improvement, a new way of determining the name of a method that usually is called "OnPropertyChanged "
-- a more robust way of determining what prefix for a backing field should be used

 ### <a name="EncapsulateFieldForWPF"></a>3.
 Encapsulate field (WPF) - [download](https://marketplace.visualstudio.com/items?itemName=NeVeS.EncapsulateFieldForWPF)